 The book Grace picks up in the abandoned school is called "The Lorax" by Dr. Seuss.
-Like the plot of the film, the book is about a mystical forest full of beautiful trees and mystical creatures that are destroyed by man's lust for ever growing industry.
+Like the plot of the film, the book is about a forest full of beautiful trees and mystical creatures that are destroyed by man's lust for ever growing industry.

 "Unobtainium" is a humorous term used mainly in the aerospace industry.
 It describes a material that is perfect for an application (but does not exist), is extremely expensive, or violates the laws of physics.
 Its chemical symbol is Uo.
 "Unobtainium" is also a general concept term used by sci-fi enthusiasts for any fictional substance that is needed to build a certain device that is crucial to the plot of a sci-fi story.
-"Unobtainium" is featured in the movie The Core (2003), where the earth-boring vessel called the "Virgil" has a hull made from unobtainium to help it withstand the massive pressures inside the Earth's core.
+"Unobtainium" is featured in The Core (2003), where the earth-boring vessel called the "Virgil" has a hull made from unobtainium to help it withstand the massive pressures inside the Earth's core.
 "Unobtainium" is also an anti-gravity element in the online multi-player video game "Skyrates."